IoT in Africa: 4 Key Use Cases

 The system has continued to be a success, with more than 3 million vehicles using the Gauteng Freeway Improvement System every day without substantial traffic being caused by toll bridge traffic.

-2) Kenya: Waste management systems
+2) Kenya: Waste Management Systems

 In Kenya, IoT is being used to manage waste in an efficient and cost-effective way.